Low solution rank of the matrix LASSO under RIP with consequences for rank-constrained algorithms: Guarantees for nonconvex rank-constrained optimization

-In fact, this will not occur under the same conditions as \Cref{thm:PPGD}.
-In fact, every \emph{second-order critical point} of \eqref{eq:opt_factored} (i.e., every point where the gradient is zero and the Hessian is positive semidefinite) yields the global optimum: \begin{theorem} Suppose $r \geq \rhat \coloneqq \rank(\Mhat)$, where $\Mhat$ is a solution to \eqref{eq:opt_orig}, and suppose $\scrA$ has $(2r, \delta)$-RIP for some $\delta < 1/3$.
-Then every second-order critical point $(X, Y)$ of \eqref{eq:opt_factored} satisfies $X Y^T = \Mhat$. \end{theorem} This follows from \Cref{thm:PPGD} by a minor adaptation (whose proof we omit) of \cite[Theorem 2.3(a)]{Ha2020}. \Cref{thm:landscape} guarantees that local algorithms can reach the global optimum.
+\Cref{thm:landscape} guarantees that local algorithms can reach the global optimum.
 For example, second-order methods such as trust-regions will reach second-order critical points (see, e.g., \cite{Cartis2012}), and gradient descent with random initialization and a suitable step size is known to converge to a local minimum \cite{Panageas2017}; \Cref{thm:landscape} ensures that these limits will be \emph{global} minima.

 One limitation of \Cref{thm:PPGD,thm:landscape} is that the maximum rank $r$ must not be so big that $\scrA$ fails to have $(2r, \delta)$-RIP.
 One might expect the landscape of \eqref{eq:opt_factored} to ``improve'' monotonically as $r$ increases, but it is not clear that this is the case.
 Certainly, for \emph{sufficiently large} $r$ (e.g., $r \geq \min\{d_1, d_2\}$) we can make similar guarantees, but then the restriction is trivial.
 What the situation is for intermediate values of $r$ is still an open question.
 Beyond our specific problem, such ``overparametrization'' is a significant theoretical issue in the literature (see \Cref{sec:relwork_landscape} for further discussion).
 In practice, however, this should not be too much of a problem: because $\scrA$ is known, we ought to know (perhaps approximately) up to what rank $\scrA$ has RIP, and there would be no benefit to setting $r$ larger than this.